Schrausser/HP_Prime_MATH/paper_tab.md

 Table 1.
 Timeline (*year*) of initial *work* on the *methods*, corresponding *authors* with *origin* and *field* of expertise.
 ~~~
-year	n	Name				origin		from	to	field			n	method				work
+year	n	name				origin		from	to	field			n	method				work

 1280
 1290	1	Rabbi Levi ben Gershon		France		1288	1344	Theologian